hossamkhalil01/CarND-P2-AdvancedLaneLinesDetection/README.md

 ## Usage

-Use the `Lane_detection()` function and input the image or the video frame to be processed, if it is required to use the full pipline. otherwise you can use any step of the process individually.
+Use the `Lane_detection()` function and input the image or the video frame to be processed, if it is required to use the full pipeline. otherwise you can use any step of the process individually.

 At the very last section in `Advanced_LaneLines.py` a demo is included to process an example image from [test_images](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/tree/master/test_images) and another to process the project video from [test_vids](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/tree/master/test_vids) .

-**Note** : The `Lane_detection()` function has a visualization for each step.
-Feel free to uncomment the visualization section of any stage to visuzlize and save the results.
+**Note**: The `Lane_detection()` function has a visualization for each step.
+Feel free to uncomment the visualization section of any stage to visualize and save the results.

 ---